These demos features the dry, raw sound of the synth with no added external effects or processing.

 Q: How do I get these sounds onto my synth?

 A: Download the software from the Arturia website and connect your MicroFreak to your computer using a USB cable.
+Import either the "project" or "bank" file included in your download.
+Then click the button to send the patches to your MicroFreak.

 Q: Can you recreate the synth sound from _______?